ComplianceLnD

 Privacy Policy

-This Privacy Policy is provided by Compliance Learning & Development Limited trading as ComplianceLnD, a company registered in England and Wales under company number: 15303188 with its registered office at Bromley Old Town Hall, 30 Tweedy Road, Bromley, England, BR1 3FE (‘we’, ‘our’ or ‘us’) for use of our website www.compliancelnd.com, including the provision of products and services that may be offered via our website (Services).
+This Privacy Policy is provided by Compliance Learning & Development Limited trading as ComplianceLnD, a company registered in England and Wales under company number: 15303188 with its registered office at Bromley Old Town Hall, 30 Tweedy Road, Bromley, England, BR1 3FE (‘we’, ‘our’ or ‘us’) for use of our website www.compliancelnd.com, including the provision of products, services and events that may be offered via our website (Services).

-This privacy policy relates to your use of the Services only.
-This privacy policy applies only when we are the data controller of your personal data and explains how we use your personal data for our own purposes.
-For example, this privacy policy covers when you:
+This Privacy Policy relates to your use of the Services only.
+It applies only when we are the data controller of your personal data and explains how we use your personal data for our own purposes.
+For example, this Privacy Policy covers when you:

 The Services may link to or rely on other apps, websites, APIs or services owned and operated by us or by certain trusted third parties to enable us to provide you with Services.
 These other apps, websites, APIs or services may also gather information about you in accordance with their own separate privacy policies.
+The third-party providers we use may also use cookies, analytics technologies and similar tracking tools in accordance with their own privacy and cookie policies, which we encourage you to review.
 For privacy information relating to these other apps, websites or services, please consult their privacy policies as appropriate.
 For more information see the section ‘Who we share your personal data with’ below.

 The personal data we collect about you depends on the particular activities carried out through the Services.
 We will collect and use the following personal data about you:

-• Customer profile data: purchase history, course attendance and completion information, and qualifications, and preferences
+• Customer profile data such as purchase history, course attendance and completion information, and qualifications and preferences.

 If you are a representative of a company that is one of our corporate clients, we may collect your business contact information, including your company name and job title.